timster/quoridor/prompts.md

 to move: click your pawn, then click where you want to move to place wall: hover over and click where you want the wall

-replace all styles with tailwind
+replace all styles with tailwind.

-you got rid of the "how to place a wall" and "how to move"
+you got rid of the "how to place a wall" and "how to move".

+clean up all the comments. make comments more clear, add more where needed, make them consistent style.

+at the top of the script somewhere, add an "overview" of how the code works and relevant functions.

+get rid of the core game compoenents section, add descriptions of ALL the functions in the vue part.